 Learning how to reduce the weight of your backpack is a key skill for the outdoors.
-As I start getting my gear squared away for the CDT I was re reading some of my favourite books and watching some Youtube videos to inspire me to keep my pack weight down.
-I thought I’d write out 10 of my favourite tips for reducing the weight of your pack.
+As I start getting my gear squared away for the CDT I was re-reading some of my favorite books and watching some Youtube videos to inspire me to keep my pack weight down.
+I thought I’d write out 10 tips for how to reduce the weight of your backpack

 In no way am I a hardcore ultra lighter but my pack’s pretty light, I enjoy cutting weight in certain areas to enable me to carry a luxury or two.
 Enjoy the post, learn something, but don’t take all this too seriously.
 It’s all just “stuff” after all.

 There’s no need to reinvent the wheel.
 People have been carrying lightweight packs for a long time.
 Look at what these people carry and compare it to your needs and wants.
 Youtube is your friend.

 Take Less Stuff

 The simplest way to reduce weight in your backpack is to have less stuff inside it.
 Ask yourself do I really need this?
 If it’s a “yes” put it in one pile, a “no” in another and “maybe” in another.
 You can get rid of the “No” pile straight and probably most of the “Maybes”.
 Spend some time looking at all the “yes” items and ask yourself again.
 Do I really need this?..